SirLeelsALot/nnue_repository/README.md

 A repository for pre-trained **Efficiently Updatable Neural Networks (NNUE)** for chess engines and other games. ♟️
 This is a great entry point for machine learning enthusiasts to contribute.
 We believe in a strong open-source community that fosters collaboration and innovation.
+I will start contributing in the coming month.

 ## 📤 Contributing